 Hard lighting refers to lighting in which the shadows are very clearly defined.
 Shadows are an integral part of film noir, as the physical presence of shadows underlines the psychological uncertainly of characters who combine good and evil to become shadowy figures in the emotional geography of the film.

-It is nothing new that different types of lighting in a film plays a vital role.
-Perfect lighting is a fundamental requirement in filmmaking because it creates a visual mood, atmosphere and sense of meaning for the audience.
+It is nothing new that different types of lighting in a film play a vital role.
+Perfect lighting is a fundamental requirement in filmmaking because it creates a visual mood, atmosphere, and sense of meaning for the audience.
 Lighting tells the audience where to look at as well as lighting reflects the psychology of characters.
 Besides, there are so many functions of different types of lighting.
 Hopefully, you have enjoyed the reading and found it informative.
-Furthermore, if you want to know anything else related with film, you can keep your eyes on in my film site.
-Happy read 🙂
+Furthermore, if you want to know anything else related to film, you can keep your eyes on my film site.
+Happy reading.